Sawsanhenedy/simple_shell_test/README.md

-my readme on simple_shell project with sawsan
+my readme on simple_shell project with sawsan. we're to